 Any oversampling rate larger than 20% must be approved by NCQA annually.
-Organizations submit a formal request with the rationale to NCQA through PCS via My NCQA (https://my.ncqa.org).
+Organizations submit a formal request with the rationale to NCQA through PCS via My NCQA.

 NCQA provides written notification of approval or disapproval within 7 business days.
 The organization must maintain the documentation for the HEDIS Compliance Audit.